-The job-embedded practitioner license is a teacher license, valid for three (3) years, that is issued to applicants who hold a bachelor's degree, are enrolled in or have completed a preparation program approved by the State Board of Education, and have verified content knowledge by passing the content area Praxis examination.
-The practitioner license may be renewed once.
+The job-embedded practitioner license is a teacher license, valid for three (3) years, that is issued to applicants who hold a bachelor's degree, are enrolled in or have completed a preparation program approved by the State Board of Education, and have verified content knowledge by passing the content area Praxis examination (within the last five years).
+The practitioner license may be renewed once if all coursework and assessments have been completed.

-Students with a bachelor's degree who have not completed a teacher preparation program may be recommended for a job-embedded practitioner license if they have been employed by a Tennessee public school system and meet the requirements below.
+Students with a bachelor's degree who have not completed a teacher preparation program may be recommended for a job-embedded practitioner license if they have been employed by an approved Tennessee school and meet the requirements below.